 The AHRQ Evidence-based Practice Center (EPC) program is committed to partnering with organizations to make sure its evidence reports can be used in practice.
-Many of its evidence reports have been used by clinical professional organizations to support the development of clinical practice guidelines or by Federal agencies to inform their program planning and research priorities.

 As part of AHRQ's commitment to accelerating the spread of evidence-based best practices across learning health systems, the EPC Program wants to help learning health systems use the evidence from its evidence reports to improve patient care.
 This webpage showcases projects by the EPC program to help make evidence reports more useful for health systems.